 Architecture deals with concepts, spaces, and forms, but the architect’s job is about understanding people’s needs and finding the best solutions to answer them.

 Holistically, architecture should focus on design quality.

-I am proud of my profession.
 I believe architecture has a fundamental role in people’s life.
-Architectural solutions have the power of improving life quality and can add value to places, individuals, and communities.
+Architectural solutions have the power to improve life quality and add value to places, individuals, and communities.
 Values provide an orientation and a framework.
-They guide our willingness for architectural excellence and they support the health of architecture as a business.
+They guide our willingness for architectural excellence and support architecture's health as a business.